VERTIGOJACK/tiny-audioplayer/README.md

 # How to use

-Download locally and import getAudioPlayerAsync :
+Download locally and import getAudioPlayerAsync from vertigo-audioplayer.js :

 ```js
 import { getAudioPlayerAsync } from "YOUR_FILEPATH/dist/vertigo-audioplayer.js";